-Global Health Scholarly Concentration at UTHealth McGovern Medical School
+Global Health Scholarly Concentration at UTHealth Houston McGovern Medical School

 The Global Health Scholarly Concentration increases the medical students’ awareness of global health issues by attending “Issues in Global Health” Lecture Series and participating in the Journal Club.
 It also provides students with the opportunity to experience supervised clinical service in underserved areas.

-Center for Global Health at McGovern at UTHealth McGovern Medical School
+Center for Global Health at McGovern at UTHealth Houston McGovern Medical School

-UTHealth Medical School's students may find more information about funding, resources, opportunities, and complete the Student Travel Portal for travel.
+UTHealth Houston's McGovern Medical School students may find more information about funding, resources, opportunities, and complete the Student Travel Portal for travel.

-Global Health Degree-Seeking Certificate at UTHealth School of Public Health
+Global Health Degree-Seeking Certificate at UTHealth Houston School of Public Health